miraris/anidbjs/README.md

 ## Usage

-The module exports a constructor function which takes the 2 objects - `credentials` and `options` as its only two arguments.
+The module exports a constructor function which accepts 2 objects - `credentials` and `options` as its only two arguments.

+When consuming the response object, you're going to have to check for undefined in certain nested objects such as `character.seiyuu` and similar ¯\_(ツ)\_/¯

+[Optional chaining](https://babeljs.io/docs/en/next/babel-plugin-proposal-optional-chaining) might be helpful here.

+### Example

 ```javascript
 const AniDb = require("anidb");